 Step 3: Wait for Program Assessment

 Once all of the above steps are complete and all supporting documents have been received by the Online Learning at Allard Law staff, an assessment can be made to determine your eligibility for admission to take the courses we offer.
-If your application is successful, Online Learning at Allard Law will recommend you for admission to UBC through Access Studies.
+If your application is successful, Online Learning at Allard Law will recommend you for admission to UBC through either Unclassified or Access Studies.

-Once you have applied to UBC as an Access Studies student and received a recommendation from Online Learning at Allard Law to be admitted to take our courses, you can request for Online Learning at Allard Law courses.
+Once you have applied to UBC as Non Degree Studies student and received a recommendation from Online Learning at Allard Law to be admitted to take our courses, you can request for Online Learning at Allard Law courses.

 How to request for online learning courses:

 1. Ensure you have been accepted to start in the 2023 Winter term as an Access Studies (or unclassified) student

 You must first register as an Access Studies (or Unclassified) student before enrolling in classes.
 Please see above for instructions.

 If you have taken courses with Online Learning at Allard Law before, you do not need to apply to UBC again.
 Please proceed to the next step.

 3. Request for Courses

-Please verify that the course you wish to take is offered in the term in which you are enrolled, then complete the course registration request form below.
+Please verify that the course you wish to take is offered in the term in which you are enrolled, then complete the course registration request survey below.
 Submitting this form is a request to be registered in your desired course(s).
-Course registration for the 2021 Winter term begins on July 29th.
 Our courses are blocked from Self-Registration and you must complete the registration request below for our office to register you.